ooni/spec/probe/README.md

 2. If you run a [NDT test](../nettests/ts-022-ndt.md), there will be no input and no OONI controlled test helper.
-However, the test will measure the performance between the engine and a measurement server (which we don't consider a test helper because it is not directly controlled by OONI).
+However, the test will measure the performance between the engine and a measurement server (which we don't consider a test helper because it is not directly controlled by OONI, but rather is provided by [Measurement Lab](https://www.measurementlab.net/)).
 The performance measurements will be included in the results.

 Nettests that require input produce one measurement for each input.
 Instead,